 In West Virginia, pursuant to W. Va.
-Code § 18B-4-5(a), the governing boards of institutions of higher education "may appoint qualified individuals to serve as campus police officers upon any premises owned or leased by the State of West Virginia and under the jurisdiction of the governing boards" Accordingly, at WVU, the University employs approximately 38 state certified and sworn police officers, which makes the West Virginia University Police Department among the largest police organizations in the state.
+Code § 18B-4-5(a), the governing boards of institutions of higher education "may appoint qualified individuals to serve as campus police officers upon any premises owned or leased by the State of West Virginia and under the jurisdiction of the governing boards" Accordingly, at WVU, the University currently employs 36 state certified and sworn police officers.